MackieZhou/Amazing-Puzzle/README.md

 The final project for CSC 111
 Mackie Zhou, Grace Li, Winnie Zong

+### How to play the game?
+1. Run the main.py file to play the game.
+1. A python package, pygame, needs to be installed.
+See [pygame official website](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation) to learn how to pip install pygame.

 ### Game Description
 Bored by problem sets and papers?
 Here come the **ultimate crazy puzzles**!!!
 Choose a difficult level and challenge yourself!